-The Common Application essay can be the scariest part of applying to colleges.
+The Common App essay can be the scariest part of applying to colleges.
 650 words seems like a lot, but never fear, if you pick the right topic, those words will fly right by and you’ll wish you had more.
 I know, shocking, right?

 What’s the number one thing you want colleges to know about you?

 Tell colleges what you need them to know.
 This is especially important if that number one piece of information you need them to know doesn’t fit anywhere else on the application.
 Sports and musical instruments can go in the extracurricular section but there’s not another place on the application where you can tell the story of the summer that changed your life or explain how your family’s cultural history impacted your identity.
 Use the essay to communicate this unique information that your application would be incomplete without.
+Allow this section to stand out by reviewing these tips on how to write a Common App activities list.

 What occupies most of your time?